 - smaller live wreaths – I love the impact of a smaller, tighter wreath versus a big, floppy wreath

 - bunches of live greens – boxwood, cedar, fir, pine, berried juniper – all these varieties have a different texture

-These mini Euro trees run about $5 each (Trader Joes and Whole Foods usually carry them) and are perfect for windowboxes or also great in cedar box centerpieces, super low maintenance and tons of texture.
-Add loose greens all around the base plus a few pinecone sticks and you are all set.
+These mini Euro trees run about $5 each (Trader Joes and Whole Foods usually carry them).
+And they are perfect for windowboxes or also great in cedar box centerpieces because of their super low maintenance and tons of texture.
+Then add loose greens all around the base of the trees plus a few pinecone sticks and you are all set.

 Yes the door is not square or level but then again nothing is in our 1740 farmhouse so just go with it 🙂 It’s old and aged and I love it.
 For your larger planters grab a potted evergreen then add loose greens all around the base.
 These potted trees should be fine until Spring when I can put them in the ground.
 They also add height to an otherwise low planter.